shuysman/nps-microclimate-water-balance/README.md

 # NPS gridded water balance model

 This repository contains a high-resolution, gridded water balance model developed for ecological applications within the National Park Service.
+The project is a modified version of Mike Tercek's [NPS Gridded Water Balance Model](http://www.yellowstoneecology.com/research/Gridded_Water_Balance_Model_Version_2_User_Manual.pdf) designed to run at finer resolutions and with some additional features such as empirically derived lapse rate corrections.
+The core water balance logic is the same between the two projects.

 The model is designed to downscale coarse climate datasets (GridMET for historical analysis and MACA for future projections) to a 1-meter resolution.
-It integrates fine-scale topographic data derived from LiDAR and soil water holding capacity from SSURGO to simulate key water balance components—such as Actual Evapotranspiration (AET) and Climatic Water Deficit—at the microsite level.
+It integrates fine-scale topographic data derived from LiDAR and soil water holding capacity from SSURGO to simulate water balance components—such as Actual Evapotranspiration (AET) and Climatic Water Deficit—at the microsite level.

 This detailed, localized output supports critical conservation and management decisions, such as identifying optimal planting locations for climate-sensitive species like Whitebark Pine.
-The workflow is built for batch processing multiple sites on high-performance computing (HPC) clusters.
+The workflow is built for batch processing multiple sites on high-performance computing (HPC) clusters, but can also be run on a workstation or laptop with sufficient resources.

 [2002-2022 Average Annual Climatic Water Deficit - Surprise and Amphitheater, GRTE](https://github.com/user-attachments/assets/c366ca37-40a1-4cf6-9676-012ead12c62b)